 However, if you leave a theme park to get to Disney Springs, you will want to check out our Disney Springs transportation guide.
 This guide will help you with different routes to get to Disney Springs and around the venue if you don’t want to walk the entire thing.

-Wrapping things up, I hope this review was able to give you a better idea of the differences between the Disney Boardwalk vs. Disney Springs.
-I know that planning a Disney vacation can be quite challenging.
+Wrapping things up, I hope this review gave you a better idea of the differences between the Disney Boardwalk vs. Disney Springs.
+I know that planning a Disney vacation can be pretty challenging.

-If you are interested in learning more planning tips for Disney, make sure to join us here in the Resorts Gal Lounge.
+If you are interested in learning more planning tips for Disney, make sure to join us here in the Resorts Gal Lounge on Facebook.
 All Disney fans are welcome!